 Please take a moment to recommend PoloniaMusic.com

-CLICK HERE to pray the Rosary with Blessed Pope John Paul ll.
+CLICK HERE to pray the Rosary in Polish with Saint John Paul ll.

 CLICK HERE to view Caribbean Polka Cruise photos and videos.

 Polonia Music's mission is to provide an online collection of the most cherished Polish songs enjoyed by people of Polish heritage.
 It is hoped that the collection will serve as a resource for anyone interested in traditional Polish music, Poland, and Polonia.
 Whenever possible, video, audio, links, lyrics and chords are provided to enhance your visit.

 Georgetown University Press has reprinted one of the most important books on World War II.
 This story jumps off the pages like a spy thriller documenting Karski's experiences in the Polish Underground and one of the first accounts of slaughter of the Jews by Nazi Germany.
 This is a must read for anyone trying to understand both history and the current landscape in Europe.